Crypto Overview in Liechtenstein

 Cryptocurrency Status

 Liechtenstein is widely recognized as one of the most forward-thinking jurisdictions for blockchain and cryptocurrency regulation.
-The cornerstone of its approach is the Token and TT Service Provider Act (TVTG), commonly known as the “Blockchain Act,” which entered into force on 1 January 2020.
+The cornerstone of its approach is the Token and TT Service Provider Act (Token- und VT-Dienstleister-Gesetz, TVTG), commonly known as the “Blockchain Act,” which entered into force on 1 January 2020.
 The TVTG was the world’s first comprehensive regulatory framework specifically designed for the token economy, developed through three years of collaboration between government, industry, and academia.

-Central to the TVTG is the Token Container Model, which treats tokens as digital containers of rights.
+Central to the TVTG is the Token Container Model (TCM), which treats tokens as digital containers of rights.
 The legal classification of any given token depends on what right it represents: a token may function as property, a security, a utility instrument, or a representation of a physical asset.
-This “substance over form” approach means that cryptocurrencies are not assigned a single blanket classification but are treated according to their underlying characteristics.
+This substance-over-form approach means that cryptocurrencies are not assigned a single blanket classification but are treated according to their underlying characteristics.
 The TVTG also provides civil law rules ensuring that on-chain transfers carry the same legal force as transfers of the underlying rights, covering ownership, transfer, and enforcement.

 Tax Treatment

 Liechtenstein offers a notably favorable tax environment for cryptocurrency activities.
 Capital gains from cryptocurrency held by private individuals are generally tax-free, unless trading activity reaches a level considered professional or commercial, at which point gains are treated as business income.
-Individual income tax rates are progressive, ranging from 7.5% to 22.4%.
+Individual income tax rates are progressive, with the national rate ranging from approximately 1% to 8%, to which commune levies are added.
 Mining and staking income is treated as taxable income.
 There is no wealth tax for individuals and no VAT on cryptocurrency transactions.
+Liechtenstein uses the Swiss franc (CHF) as its currency under a customs and monetary union with Switzerland dating to 1980.

-For businesses, corporate income tax stands at a flat 12.5%, with the effective rate often falling below that threshold due to a deduction for notional interest on equity capital.
-The minimum annual corporate income tax is CHF 1,800.
+For businesses, the corporate income tax (CIT) rate is a flat 12.5%, with the effective rate often falling below that threshold due to a deduction for notional interest on equity capital.
+The minimum annual CIT is CHF 1,800.

 Regulatory Oversight